syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 N> * Syncfusion<sup style="font-size:70%">&reg;</sup> WPF .NET 5.0 controls will be compatible with .NET 6.0, on installing the Syncfusion<sup style="font-size:70%">&reg;</sup> WPF installer, our .NET 5.0 controls will be configured the toolbox for .NET 6.0 projects too.
 * Syncfusion<sup style="font-size:70%">&reg;</sup> only supports ASP.NET Web Forms Toolbox in .NET Frameworks.
-* Starting with the 2022 Volume 4 SP release, Syncfusion<sup style="font-size:70%">&reg;</sup> officially marked the EJ1 product as retired.
+* From 2022 Volume 4 SP release, Syncfusion<sup style="font-size:70%">&reg;</sup> officially marked the EJ1 product as retired.

 ### Configuring toolbox for WPF .NET 8.0\9.0\10.0 projects